THREADING STATION EMPLOYEE HANDBOOK

 • Count money in register and ensure appropriate change is available

-• Ensure area of work is clean and all necessary supplies are available
+• Ensure area of work is clean, including surfaces/machines, and all necessary supplies are available

 • Turn on music